jeel-patel90/jeel-patel90/README.md

 - 🎯 **What I Do:**
   - Currently working at Wzero Infotech.
   - Lowkey wanna be a content creator, but like… do I have extrovert energy? 😭🎬
-  - Oh i will work my butt off if you pay me well...
 - 🌱 **Currently Exploring:**
   - Real-time messaging & notifications for seamless communication 💬🔔
   - Cool animations and designs with Tailwind CSS & React 💅✨